legal-julia/power-of-attorney-on-polkadot/README.md

 - Deliverables:
   * Research and write-up of the article body: 150h
   * Translation (in parallel with the writing): 5h
-  * Preparation for journal submission: 5h
+  * Preparation for submission to an open-access journal: 5h

 ### Article #1
 On-chain Power of Attorney: challenges and promises for a legal system.